 Optimal email marketing frequency rates differ from business to business across all industries.
 If you don’t send enough emails, you could miss opportunities to make sales.
 On the other hand, if you send too many, it can look a lot like spam.
 Your customers are going to need to set the tone and let you know how often to get in touch.

 This process is easier than you might believe.
 You can use your website tracking data to set up automatic email flows that optimize your email marketing frequency.
 These email flows engage with your target audience at the precise moment.
 So, they need actionable content that supports their place in the buyer’s journey.

 Follow the Rules to Keep Non-Compliance from Derailing Your Efforts

 The GDPR laws help control how marketers can collect emails and ensure recipients remain in control every step of the way.
-In short, to remain in compliance, you must collect and record consent to receive the emails and give your audience opportunities to opt-out.
+In short, to remain compliant, you must collect and record consent to receive the emails and allow your audience to opt out.

 The CAN-SPAM Act is similarly worded to control the delivery of email marketing messages.
-These laws go one step further by providing ethical guidelines you must follow in creating and sending out your emails.
-These rules help ensure that email marketers never send out deceptive or unwanted email messages that recipients cannot refuse or deflect.
+These laws go one step further by providing ethical guidelines to create and send out your emails.
+These rules help ensure that email marketers never send deceptive or unwanted email messages that recipients cannot refuse or deflect.
 When you comply with these regulations, you can rest assured that non-compliance repercussions will not derail your ecommerce email marketing efforts.